Violin, Cello & Bass Shell Slides, dots along with ebony slide liners.

 The Pajoet school around the same time was using the green abalone from what is now Baja and Southern California.
 They favored the piece from the inside and around the muscled scar—i.e. the heart—of the shell.

 Viorin to modern day French use, for the most part, the Awabi shell from Japan.
-Japan was reopened fto Western trade in 1853.
+Japan was reopened to Western trade in 1853.

 The English... such as the Hills were, for the most part, using White Mother of Pearl for their standard bows.
 I assume this shell came from Australia due to their relations to the ex-pat felons living there.
 However, in fancy, Gold-mounted bows made by such makers as Tubbs you will sometimes see the "heart" of the black abalone.

 The Germans...
-In their early bows were using, I believe, fresh water shells that are now either endangered or extinct.
+In their early bows were using, I believe, fresh water shells.
 Makers such as Bausch would, at some times, use Green ab heart.
 In most of the 20th century their silver-mounted bows were fitted with very high quality green flamed abalone with most shifting to awabi in the latter part of the 20th century to the present day.

 The American School...
 Is too promiscuous for the space and time available.